The Mother of All Paellas

 Depending on the season, you may find snails (Baquetes) on Valencian paella, but if you haven't gotten past the rabbit part I figure snails won't sound too mouth-watering.

 A key thing is the recipient in which you are going to cook.
 We use the paella in Valencia ("paella" means "pan" in Valencian).
 Generally speaking, the shallower the better.
 Thick rice cookings are difficult to manage and the rice is not steamed homogeneously, so try and use a container such that your paella does not grow beyond 7-8cm in height.
-My experience tells me that a dutch pan is fine for three people.
-I have never dared with four using a single pan, but you may want to give it a try; in that case I usually cook two paellas in parallel (which in turn impresses my guests!).
+In any case, my experience is that a dutch pan is fine for up to eight people using the rice referenced above.

 You need to put the Lima beans into water overnight--don't forget this (translation: I always do).
 If you do, you can still boil them twenty minutes before beginning to cook, but they will not have such a nice aspect (their skin will be wrinkly).

 Heat olive oil to medium-high temperature,so it barely covers the bottom of the pan.
 Excess of oil makes the course pretty heavy on the stomach.
 The best adviser is experience.
 Remember that oil usually spreads out as it warms up, so be conservative.

 Clean the chicken and rabbit, try and remove as much fat as possible (I think the average American chicken is rather disgusting in this respect), but unless you really dislike it, leave the chicken's skin--it gives a nice flavor to the course.
 Salt and start frying the chicken and rabbit.